FakET: Simulating Cryo-Electron Tomograms with Neural Style Transfer: Evaluation

 \subsection{DeepFinder}

-DeepFinder emerged from the SHREC challenge as one of the most successful candidates.
-One other reason why we chose to use DF was the availability of its source code.
-DF is a~deep 3D-convolutional neural network trained in a~supervised fashion by optimizing a~dice loss.
-For training of the models, we used the Adam optimizer with learning rate of $0.0001$.
-The exponential decay rate was set to $0.9$ for the first moment estimate and $0.999$ for the second moment estimate as in~\cite{Deepfinder}.
-To train the DF, we used tomograms containing particle instances from 16 classes (two of those being background and vesicles).
-We adjusted the training procedure of DF such that in one epoch, all patches containing particles within the training data set were seen once, or with minimal repetition. a~patch in a~shape of a~box is rotated by 180$^{\circ}$ at random.
-Patches are processed in batches constructed from a~randomly permuted list of all particles in the training set.
-After our changes in the training procedure, an epoch represents a~different number of gradient steps than in~\cite{Deepfinder}, therefore the numbers of epochs are not comparable with the original paper.
-To perform the particle localization and -classification on the test tomogram, DF carries out a~segmentation procedure followed by clustering and thresholding steps, where the two latter steps are computed using a~CPU.
-The thresholding is used to reduce the number of false positive findings.
+\fi DeepFinder emerged from the~SHREC challenge as one of~the~most successful candidates.
+One other reason why we chose to~use DF was the~availability of~its source code.
+DF is a~deep 3D-convolutional neural network trained in~a~supervised fashion by optimizing a~dice loss.
+For training of~the~models, we used the~Adam optimizer with learning rate of~$0.0001$.
+The~exponential decay rate was set to~$0.9$ for the~first moment estimate and $0.999$ for the~second moment estimate as in\cite{Deepfinder}.

+To train the~DF, we used tomograms containing particle instances from 16 classes (two of~those being background and vesicles).
+We adjusted the~training procedure of~DF such that in~one epoch, all patches containing particles within the~training data set were seen once, or with minimal repetition. a~patch in~a~shape of~a~box is rotated by 180$^{\circ}$ at random.
+Patches are processed in~batches constructed from a~randomly permuted list of~all particles in~the~training set.
+After our changes in~the~training procedure, an epoch represents a~different number of~gradient steps than in\cite{Deepfinder}, therefore the~numbers of~epochs are not comparable with the~original paper.
+To perform the~particle localization and -classification on~the~test tomogram, DF carries out a~segmentation procedure followed by clustering and thresholding steps, where the~two latter steps are computed using a~CPU.
+The~thresholding is used to~reduce the~number of~false positive findings.

-To train the DF implemented in Keras framework, we used multiple \emph{NVIDIA A100 40GB SXM4} GPUs.
-That allowed us to run multiple experiments in parallel.
-One training job comprising of 9 training tomograms required approx. 17GB of GPU memory, therefore we were able to submit two jobs on one GPU at a~time.
-One training epoch, as defined earlier, took $\approx$21\,min.\@ to finish.
-The segmentation of a~test tomogram took $\approx$2.5\,min.\@ on the aforementioned GPU.
-The clustering step took $\approx$30\,min.\@ on a~single core of a~\emph{$2\times$ 64-core AMD EPYC 7742} CPU.
-The most computational expensive step was thus the training of the DF.
+To train the~DF network implemented in~Keras framework\cite{chollet2015keras} using TensorFlow backend\cite{tensorflow2015}, we utilized multiple \emph{NVIDIA A100 40GB SXM4} GPUs.
+That allowed us to~run multiple experiments in~parallel.
+One training job comprising of~9 training tomograms required approx. 17GB of~GPU memory, therefore we were able to~submit two jobs on~one GPU at a~time.
+One training epoch, as defined earlier, took $\approx$21\,min.\@ to~finish.
+The~segmentation of~a~test tomogram took $\approx$2.5\,min.\@ on~the~aforementioned GPU.
+The~clustering step took $\approx$30\,min.\@ on~a~single core of~a~\emph{$2\times64$-core AMD EPYC 7742} CPU.
+The~most computational expensive step was thus the~training of~the~DF. \fi